A characterization of groups of parahoric type: Truncated valuation rings

 Let $\alpha$ be an element of $\Phi$; set ${\mth{U}}={\mth{U}}_\alpha$.
-In this section, we'll treat the group ${\mth{U}}$ as an additive group on which ${\mth{H}}$ acts by adjunction, and write its composition law as $+$.
-For the rest of the section we will assume $f_0(\alpha)=0$ to simplify the notations.
+In this section, we treat the group ${\mth{U}}$ as an additive group on which ${\mth{H}}$ acts by adjunction, and write its composition law as $+$.
+For the rest of the section we will assume $f_0(\alpha)=0$ to simplify the notations; it is possible by proposition \ref{fazero}.
 (In the general case, an element of ${\mth{U}}$ will have two distinct valuations: its valuation as an element of ${\mth{U}}_\alpha$, and its valuation as an element of the ring $R_\alpha$ defined below, which differ by $f_0(\alpha)$.
-We thus will have to be careful about which valuation we're talking about.)
+We thus will have to be careful about which valuation we are talking about.)